Close a Private Limitedcompany in India.

 - Days 11–17

-The special resolution, the general-meeting documents, each director's affidavit (STK-4), and each director's indemnity (STK-3) are drafted for review.
-Directors sign on plain paper; affidavits are notarised in front of a notary public.
+The special resolution authorising strike-off, the notice and minutes of the general meeting, and each director's STK-4 affidavit plus STK-3 indemnity are drafted for review.
+Directors sign on plain paper; the affidavits and indemnities are notarised in front of a notary public.

 - Days 18–25

-Form STK-2 is filed with the Ministry, signed by a Practising Company Secretary, with the special resolution and all supporting documents attached.
-The ₹10,000 government fee is paid through the portal.
+Form STK-2 is filed with the Registrar of Companies, signed by a Practising Company Secretary, with the special resolution, statement of accounts, STK-3 indemnities, STK-4 affidavits, bank closure letters, and the past two years' AOC-4/MGT-7 attached.
+The ₹10,000 government fee is paid on the portal.

-The Registrar publishes a public notice in the Official Gazette inviting any objection from creditors, tax authorities, or others.
+The Registrar publishes a public notice (STK-5 to the company, STK-6 in the Official Gazette and on the MCA portal) inviting objection from creditors, tax authorities, or others.
 The window is 30 days.

-If no objection is received, the Registrar issues the final order striking the company's name from the register.
+If no objection is received, the Registrar issues the strike-off order in Form STK-7.
 The company is dissolved with effect from the date of the order.
 The order is published in the Gazette and delivered to your dashboard.

 Our fee